10 ways to make a tiny kitchen look stylish

 While you may not have room for loads of gadgets, a compact coffee machine will give your kitchen a luxurious feel – without taking up too much valuable counter space.

-For barista-style coffee, the Nespresso by Krups VertuoPlus will look chic on your worktop in black and chrome.
+For barista-style coffee, the Nespresso by De’Longhi Lattissima One in white will look incredibly chic on your worktop.

 7. Save cupboard space with a storage box nest

 Stuck with limited drawer and cupboard space?
-Rather than having lots of round and awkwardly shaped storage containers clogging up precious room, go for boxes that fit neatly inside one another.
+Rather than having lots of round and awkwardly shaped storage containers clogging up room, go for square or rectangular boxes that fit neatly inside one another.

 8. Replace utensils with a food processor